-When power is first applied to the device, or when recovering from a reset condition, the output pin (SO) will be in a high impedance state, and a high-to-low transition on the CSB pin will be required to start a valid instruction.
-The SPI mode (Mode 3 or Mode 0) will be automatically selected on every falling edge of CSB by sampling the inactive clock state.
+When power is first applied to the device, or when recovering from a reset condition, the device will default to SPI Mode 3.
+In addition, the output pin (SO) will be in a high impedance state, and a high-to-low transition on the \overline{CS} pin will be required to start a valid instruction.
+The SPI mode (Mode 3 or Mode 0) will be automatically selected on every falling edge of \overline{CS} by sampling the inactive clock state.

-16.1 Power-Up/Power-Down Voltage and Timing Requirements
+16.1 Initial Power-Up Timing Restrictions